RoamGuru Roam Guru

 By the 12th century, Paris was becoming the intellectual and spiritual center of Europe.
 The University of Paris—founded around 1150—drew scholars from across the continent.
 Notre-Dame, begun in 1163, rose as the physical manifestation of French royal power and religious devotion.

 Notre-Dame Cathedral (Île de la Cité): The 2019 fire devastated the interior, but the facade and towers survived.
-Reconstruction continues with a projected reopening in December 2024.
-Even closed, it remains the symbolic heart of Paris—the kilometer zero from which all distances in France are measured.
+Reconstruction continues; the cathedral reopened in December 2024 after five years of restoration work.
+Even during the restoration years, it remained the symbolic heart of Paris—the kilometer zero from which all distances in France are measured.
+Free entry (donations encouraged).
+Check official website for current visiting procedures.
 GPS: 48.8529°N, 2.3500°E.

 My take: Medieval Paris was a contradiction—spiritual aspiration alongside appalling squalor.
 The narrow streets (now widened by Haussmann) were open sewers.
 Life expectancy was 35.
 And yet they built Sainte-Chapelle, a structure so beautiful it seems to deny the mud and misery outside its walls.
 I keep coming back to that tension: the human capacity to create transcendence while living in filth.